rsdoiel/antenna/archives/2025/north_america_2025.07.md

 Zelenskyy said Sunday he wants Trump to "understand" his position and come through with concrete security guarantees to help Kyiv defend itself against the Russian invasion.

-"I want very much from Trump understanding of each other," Zelensky said at his news conference, adding: "Security guarantees from Trump are much needed."
+"I want very much from Trump understanding of each other," Zelenskyy said at his news conference, adding: "Security guarantees from Trump are much needed."

 Zelenskyy said he was willing to give up his presidency if it meant peace in Ukraine, quipping that he could exchange his departure for Ukraine's entry into NATO, which Russia is adamantly opposed to.